GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit00/unit00-02_deliverables.md

 | Uebe, Leon             |  Random Forest               | 21.06.2022  |
 | Xander, Lasse Finn     |  Bayesian SDM                | 05.07.2022  |

-### Orientation
+-->

-Use the examples provided [here](https://geomoer.github.io/moer-bsc-project-seminar-SDM//unit99/student_tutorials-01_overview.html) and the video recording (links in Ilias) as orientation.
+* **Orientation:** Use the examples provided [here](https://geomoer.github.io/moer-bsc-project-seminar-SDM//unit99/student_tutorials-01_overview.html) and the video recording (links in Ilias) as orientation.

-### Duration

-Plan with 30 minutes minimum up to one hour for each tutorial presentation.
+* **Duration:** Plan with 30 minutes minimum up to one hour for each tutorial presentation.

-### Test your presentation!
+* **Test your presentation**

-Check the technical requirements you need for the live-streaming of your tutorial on your local machine (e.g. audio, video, screen sharing, internet connection) **before** your presentation.
+* Check the technical requirements you need for the live-streaming of your tutorial on your local machine (e.g. audio, video, screen sharing, internet connection) **before** your presentation.

 ### Data

 Some useful data can be found on our [course server](http://85.214.102.111/data) in the folder "geodata".
 The credentials are provided in Ilias.

-### Grid

 For creating a seamless raster map of your results, you need a grid system, which you can find on the course server.
 You may want to use the 50 km x 50 km grid system, which is a compromise between accuracy and processing time.